EU Blue Card

 The decision will be sent to your home address in Sweden.
 Once the residence permit card is ready, it will be sent to your home within about one week.

-If you cannot apply online, fill in the form Application for an EU Blue Card to work in Sweden – for people who are not in Sweden, number 181011, and submit it to a Swedish embassy or consulate-general in the country where you live.
+If you cannot apply online, fill in the form Application for an EU Blue Card for work in Sweden, 181011, and submit it to a Swedish embassy or consulate-general in the country where you live.
 The application form shows which documents you must enclose.
 Information about procedures at the embassy or consulate-general in question can be found at swedenabroad.com.

 If it is not possible for you to apply in your home country, you must apply to the embassy or consulate-general that is closest to the country where you live.
 Information about procedures at the embassy or consulate-general in question can be found at swedenabroad.com.